-In 1835, the Finnish linguist Elias Lönnrot published the Kalevala, a compilation of traditional epic poetry.
-In his home country, the Kalevala is now considered to be one of the most important works of literature of all time.
-I guess you could say that the Kalevala is to Finland what the Iliad is to the rest of the world.
+In 1835, Finnish philologist Elias Lönnrot published the Kalevala, which is a compilation of traditional Finnish epic poetry.
+In Finland, the Kalevala is considered one of the most important works of literature of all times.
+I guess you can say that the Kalevala is to Finland what the Iliad is for the rest of the world.
 Today, the exhibition Kainuu opens its doors in Turku.

-Five photographers traveled to Kainuu in Northeast Finland, the birthplace of the Kalevala, and explored the mythology through contemporary photography.
-I called up one of the guys, Aapo, to chat about the project.
+Five photographers travelled to Kainuu in Northeast Finland, which is the birthplace of the Kalevala, where they explored the mythology through contemporary photography.
+I called up one of the guys, Aapo, and chatted about the project.

 Aapo Huhta: You know Greek mythology, right?
 The Kalevala is like the Finnish version.
-It's a collection of stories from a long time ago.
+It's a collection of stories, from a long time ago.
 They're like folklore stories, about the beginning of the world and major things like that.
-Since one man collected the stories in the Kainuu area, our project is based around that.
-These days, things are changing between cities and the countryside.
-In Helsinki we have a routine kind of life but in the countryside life is, in a way, going backwards.
+Since one man collected the stories the Kainuu area, our project is based around that.
+These days, things are changing with the countryside and the cities.
+I mean in Helsinki we have the routine kind of life and on the countryside, life is going backwards in a way.
 So we wanted to explore that while having these old stories about Finland in mind.
-But it's not really documentary-based work.
-Part of it is about the group experience of Kainuu but at the same time everyone had the freedom to explore the place in their own way.
+But it's not really documentary based work.
+One part of it is the group experience at the same time as everyone has the freedom to explore the place in their own way.

 Is this mythology something that Finnish kids get taught about in school?

-I think the same thing is happening in Finland as in Sweden, that people are moving away from the countryside.
-There aren't that many young people living there any more.
-Old people are staying there but there aren't many social services left, unfortunately.
+I think the same thing is happening here as in Sweden, that people are moving away from the countryside.
+There aren't that many young people living there anymore.
+Old people are staying there.
+But there aren't many social services left, unfortunately.

 There are quite a lot of young people in your photo series, though.

-I think it's more that people in this area have a similar way of life.
-I guess I have to ask Helen about that specific photo, but I'd say that it's a reference to the countryside, a reference to the symbolism from the US.
+I think it's more about that people in this area have a similar way of life.
+I guess I have to ask Helen about that specific photo.
+But I'd say that it's a reference to the countryside.
+So it's a reference to the symbolism from the States.

 Who's the man in the bathtub?

 I asked around about different characters that everybody in these villages knew about.
-I heard about all these lonely, old men living in wooden houses without access to social services.
+I heard about all these old lonely men living in wooden houses without access to social services.
 I found myself knocking on the door at this man's place.
-He didn't open so I went to the neighbor's who gave me his phone number.
-I called him and he showed me around his whole place.
-He had built a sauna and this bath thing in a garage, so I asked if I could photograph him.
+He didn't open so I went to the neighbour's who gave me his phone number.
+So I gave him a call and he showed me around his whole place.
+He had built a sauna and this bath thing in a garage-type of place.
+So I asked him if I could photograph him.
 To me, that was really Finnish.
-Maybe because of the sauna, but probably because he was so alone there as well.
+Maybe because of the sauna, but probably because he was so alone there, as well.

 Did you get any ideas of how these people you photographed view their lives?
-I'm thinking about the photo of the lady in the bed.
+I'm thinking about the photo of the lady in the bed as well.

 I see.
 Thanks, Aapo!